Technical debt in Salesforce and how to get rid of it

 No matter what, these projects require time, resources, and careful consideration about the approach you should take, and may signal that it’s time to think about looping in a consultant to help out.

-To learn more, read about Apex CPU Timeout errors and how to prevent them from happening.
+To learn more about eliminating technical debt, read about Apex CPU Timeout errors and how to prevent them from happening.
 Please tune in to Mr. Rey’s Neighborhood, where Rey Ong and I discuss this in detail.